xarray-contrib/datatree/docs/source/hierarchical-data.rst

 For example, we can define a function to calculate the Root Mean Square of a timeseries

-.. ipython:: ipython
+.. ipython:: python

     def rms(signal):
         return np.sqrt(np.mean(signal**2))

 Then calculate the RMS value of these signals:

-.. ipython:: ipython
+.. ipython:: python

     rms(readings)